Monsignor Kelly Fund

-Monsignor Kelly passed away in December 2004 and the parishioners wished to remember him and voted to set up The Monsignor Kelly Fund.
+Monsignor Kelly, parish priest of St John’s from 1962 – 1988, died in December 2004 and the parishioners wished to remember him and voted to set up The Monsignor Kelly Fund.

 The fund supports the missionary work of the LSU Sisters in their work in Tanzania dating back to the 1990s.
 To this was added the work of Sister Helen Ryder in Haiti, the SJA Sisters’ work in the Gambia followed by Fr Simon Khurshid in Pakistan and finally Fr Pratap Reddy in India.
 The Third World fund has evolved from it.